Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Discussion

-An additional approximation is the lack of relativistic effects, which becomes particularly relevant for heavier atomic nuclei.
-Classical simulations need to consider additional CSFs with different spin multiplicities to include relativistic effects such as spin-orbit coupling.
-Therefore the classical resource scaling becomes even larger if intersystem crossing between different multiplicities is included.
-In contrast, since our pre-BO ansatz spans the entire electronic Fock space for a given spin orbital basis, our approach can describe intersystem crossing by adding spin-orbit coupling terms to the Hamiltonian, without any additional resources required.
+As previously mentioned, our approach can describe intersystem crossing by considering spin-orbit coupling electron integrals and ionization by including additional terms in the Hamiltonian [Eq.~(\ref{eq:Hmol_2})] and incorporating the corresponding operations in the cMQB simulator without any additional quantum resources.
+Such simulations have the potential to make our approach even more advantageous since the classical and quantum simulations in the BO framework require a greater number of basis states and the corresponding electronic structure calculations for different spin multiplicities.
 Based on the form of the vibronic Hamiltonian, our Hamiltonian can be considered as an extended version of electron-phonon coupling models used in the solid state physics field such as the Hubbard-Holstein model~\cite{HH}.
-Therefore, our approach can be readily extended to dynamics involving intersystem crossing and translated onto electron-phonon coupling dynamics in solids.
+Therefore, our approach can be readily extended to dynamics involving intersystem crossing and ionization, and translated onto electron-phonon coupling dynamics in solids.

-As an analog simulation approach, our approach is subject to environmental noise over the course of the simulation.
-The noise does not equally affect electronic and vibrational degrees of freedom, since they are encoded in different resources of the simulator.
-However, because cMQB simulators use bosonic modes to achieve entangling gates, the electronic degrees of freedom are subject to noise on qubit states and bosonic modes.
-Nonetheless, previous work~\cite{ChemSci_MDB_2021,agudeloolaya24,sun24} has shown that controlled noise can be used as an advantage for analog simulators by simulating open quantum systems with a minimal cost.
-In future work, we will explore noise effects to determine the threshold for a near-term quantum advantage in quantum chemistry.